Are nasal sprays safe during pregnancy?

-Saline-only nasal sprays are considered safe during pregnancy.
 Topical or nasal spray decongestants, such as Afrin, were once thought to be safe for most pregnant women.
-However, these too work by constricting blood flow to the sinuses, and it is now thought that it can be absorbed systemically.
+However, these sprays work by constricting blood flow to the sinuses, and it is now thought that it can be absorbed systemically.

-General Precautions: Nasal congestion can be a sign of an underlying infection.
+Nasal congestion can be a sign of an underlying infection.
 Before using a decongestant nasal spray during pregnancy, talk with your physician about the symptoms you are experiencing.
-This is especially important if you have multiple symptoms, including fever, chest congestion, headache and other body pain.
+This is especially important if you have multiple symptoms, including fever, chest congestion, headache, and other body pain.

-Safe During Breastfeeding: As long as decongestant nasal sprays are used as directed for no more than three consecutive days, there are no reported side effects on the breastfeeding infant.
+As long as decongestant nasal sprays are used as directed for no more than three consecutive days, there are no reported side effects on the infant while breastfeeding.
 If there are other symptoms associated with your illness, like fever or body pain, contact your physician as there could be an underlying condition causing the nasal congestion.